Rohan-B/SD_HACKS_VR/README.md

 # SD_HACKS_VR
-Occulus Rift @ SD Hacks, Rohan and Mo
+Occulus Rift @ SD Hacks, Rohan and Mohamed

 Overview:
 We designed and built this  virtual reality game over the 36 hour hacking